 (The bold links will in due course, take you to additional pages)

-- Timetable and map The timetable is currently being worked on and you will be able to download a FREE copy along with a map of the line.
+- Timetable and map The timetable is now available and you can download a FREE copy along with a map of the line.
 This will also be distributed free during the event.

 - Getting to the railway Click on the link to find out where we are and what public transport is available.
-Once again we will* operate a heritage bus service throughout the gala between our Cheltenham Race Course Station and Cheltenham Spa Railway Station.
+Once again we are operating a heritage bus service throughout the gala between our Cheltenham Race Course Station and Cheltenham Spa Railway Station.
 In addition, there will be a London Routemaster bus operating between Broadway station and the Broadway village centre - there is at present no car parking at Broadway station but there are Pay and Display short and long-term car parks in and around the village.
 At Toddington and Cheltenham Racecourse parking is FREE and there is unlimited parking at the racecourse so that might be the best place to aim for if travelling by car.
 Please note that there is extremely limited parking at Winchcombe station.
 At Toddington, look out for direction signs for additional car parking on the Stow side of the station just off the B4077.
-There will be no parking in Toddington station yard
+There will be no parking in Toddington station yard.

-- Tickets please!
-Click on the link to find out about ticket prices and to by tickets.
-You can buy your ticket on-line now, please note the online ticket line will close on 22 May.
-Tickets will also be available on the day, of course, and reduced-rate tickets will be offered for those who arrive after 3pm.
+- Tickets please Click on the link to find out about ticket prices and to buy tickets.
+Tickets will be available on the day and reduced-rate tickets will be offered for those who arrive after 3pm.
 Please note, access to the site is for ticket holders only.
 Tickets do not provide access to the locomotive yard, however there is a viewing area open to the public, accessible from the West side of the car park.

-- Traders and preservation groups: A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models - lots to enjoy.
+- Traders and preservation groups A great way to find out more of what's going on in the wider preservation world while there will be art, crafts, sweets, bric-a-brac, railwayana, models - lots to enjoy.
 If you are a trader, you can take a stand at the event.
 We are elighted that Mortons Media, publisher of the Railway Magazine; Heritage Railway and Rail Express will be present throughout the event.
 Visit their display tent and take advantage of special subcription offers - and have a chat with the magazines' staff!

-* Note that locomotives, attractions and classic bus service all subject to availability.
+* Note that locomotives, attractions and bus services all subject to availability.

-** Please note, NO ADMISSION is possible to the railway WITHOUT A TRAVEL TICKET.
-We are sorry but the layout of car park and station at Toddington preculdes admission 'just to have a look around or go to the cafe'.
+** Please note, NO ADMISSION is possible to the railway WITHOUT AN EVENT TICKET.
+We are sorry but the layout of car park and station at Toddington precludes admission 'just to have a look around' or 'go to the cafe'.
 Similarly, it won't be possible to gain access to the 'Coffee Pot' cafe at Winchcombe without without an event ticket.
 Admission tickets include unlimited travel on the day of issue (including the North Gloucestershire narrow-gauge railway) and all other on-site attractions.
-Additional charges applies for: footplate ride (advance booking only); brake van ride (£10 return, tickets available at Toddington on the day of travel only) and 'Driver for a Tenner' (payable on the day).
+Additional charges apply for: footplate rides (bookable in advance).